 Luckily, there are several technologies on the market that can help reduce those risks.

 Companies like Openpath, for example, offer touchless elevator solutions that allow tenants to access their floors without ever having to touch a which deliver employees directly to their floor rather than having to stop on multiple floors, are available, along with elevator security measures that can limit who has access to certain floors.
-These systems not only reduce the need to touch surfaces, but can also limit the number of people being exposed to those
+These systems not only reduce the need to touch surfaces but can also limit the number of people being exposed to those surfaces as well.

 Touchless sensors are another option for office buildings, allowing tenants to open doors and move through the building without having to touch multiple surfaces.
 Companies like Identiv already offer several touchless options, and can even use those systems to track how employees are moving through the building.
 If an employee later tests positive for COVID-19, the employer can see who else has spent time in the same areas and can notify them promptly.